Query expansion techniques for information retrieval: A survey

 \section{Introduction}

-There is huge amount of data available on Internet and it is growing exponentially.
-This unconstrained information-growth has not been accompanied by an analogous expansion of approaches for extracting relevant information \cite{mikroyannidis2007toward}.
+There is a huge amount of data available on the Internet, and it is growing exponentially.
+This unconstrained information-growth has not been accompanied by a corresponding technical advancement in the approaches for extracting relevant information \cite{mikroyannidis2007toward}.
 Often, a web-search does not yield relevant results.
 There are multiple reasons for this.
-First, the keywords submitted by the user can be related to multiple topics; the search results are not focused on the topic of interest.
-Second, the query can be too short to express appropriately what the user is looking for.
-This can happen simply as a matter of habit (average size of a web search is 2.4 words\footnote{https://www.statista.com/statistics/269740/number-of-search-terms-in-internet-research-in-the-us/} \cite{spink2001searching}).
+First, the keywords submitted by the user can be related to multiple topics; as a result, the search results are not focused on the topic of interest.
+Second, the query can be too short to capture appropriately what the user is looking for.
+This can happen just as a matter of habit (e.g., the average size of a web search is 2.4 words \cite{sta,spink2001searching}).
 Third, the user is often not sure about what he is looking for until he sees the results.
-Fourth, even if the user knows what he is searching for, he does not know how to formulate the appropriate query (navigational queries are exception to this \cite{broder2002taxonomy}).
+Even if the user knows what he is searching for, he does not know how to formulate an appropriate query (navigational queries are exceptions to this \cite{broder2002taxonomy}).
 QE plays an important part in fetching relevant results in the above cases.